Showing posts with label sylvia plath family history. Show all posts

 Hugo Fredericks Plath: Dec.
 6, 1890-Aug.
 17, 1974.
 Hugo kept the surname "Platt."
 Around 1911 he visited Canada, it seems on business.
 His draft card, signed in June 1917, says he both lived and worked at Standard Auto Supply in San Francisco.
 On that card Hugo asks exemption from the draft, saying his mother and father are his dependents.
 Hugo enlisted anyway on July 29, 1918, and served until December 23, 1918.
 The longest-lived of the siblings -- 83 years -- Hugo dwelt mostly in and around Los Angeles, at one point giving his occupation as "carpenter."

 Martha Bertha Plath Johnson: Feb.
 21, 1893-April 8, 1961.
 Theodor Plath in 1901 sent his wife Ernestine and his five younger children directly from Europe to Maza, North Dakota.
-As Martha's parents and brothers moved farther west, Martha seems to have stayed in Maza, and in 1910 at age 17 works as a "servant" for family there.
+As Martha's father and brothers moved farther west, Martha seems to have stayed in Maza, and in 1910 at age 17 works as a "servant" for family there.
 At 19 Martha marries the town postmaster.
 She has two daughters, stays in Maza, and is buried, alongside her husband, near what is left of that town.

 Frieda A. Plath Heinrichs: Mar.
-15, 1897-Dec.
+15, 1896-Dec.
 19, 1970.
 In the 1910 census, Frieda, age 13, is not living with her parents but rather is listed as "niece" of the Stapel family in Green Lake County, Wisconsin.
 Mrs. Stapel was Theodor Plath's sister.
 Frieda graduated from a Chicago nursing school.
 She visited her mother Ernestine in the Oregon state mental hospital in summer 1919; Ernestine died there September 28.
 In 1930 Frieda is a nurse in San Francisco, and by 1935 is married to physician Walter J. Heinrichs.
 They live in and around Los Angeles.
 In Letters Home, Aurelia S. Plath incorrectly gives Frieda Heinrichs' death date as 1966.
 California voter-registration rolls show both Walter and Frieda registered in 1966, but Frieda alone in 1968.

 The seven Nix brothers in Sylvia Plath's children's book The It-Doesn't-Matter-Suit are named for her paternal relatives.
 The fictional seven are named Paul, Emil, Otto, Walter (the name of Sylvia's uncle by marriage), Hugo, Johann (the name of Sylvia's paternal great-grandfather), and the central character, Max.
 Written in 1959, the book was first published in 1996.